BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/convolution.md

 ```

 Multiplying in the time domain convolves in the frequency domain and multiplying in the frequency domain convolves in the time domain.
-Therefore, to compute the convolution one can do so by compute the [Fouier tranform](def-fourier-transform-exp) beforehand.
+Therefore, to compute the convolution one can do so by computing the [Fourier transform](def-fourier-transform-exp) beforehand.
 In fact, this is how the unit generators, such as [Convolution](https://doc.sccode.org/Classes/Convolution.html), are implemented.

 ## The Convolution Unit Generator

 We can compute a discrete convolution on the audio server using the [Convolution](https://doc.sccode.org/Classes/Convolution.html) unit generator.
-Let's try to contruct a triangle wave by convoluting two pulse waves.
+Let's try to construct a triangle wave by convolving two pulse waves.

 ```isc
 ({